quicwg/base-drafts/draft-ietf-quic-qpack.md

 Reference, so the delta will be positive and the sign bit is set to 0.

 An encoder that produces table updates before encoding a header block might set Largest Reference and Base Index to the same value.
-When Largest Reference and Base Index are equal, the Delta Base Index is encoded with a zero sign bit.
-A sign bit set to 1 when the Delta Base Index is 0 MUST be treated as a decoder error.
+In such case, both the sign bit and the Delta Base Index will be set to zero.

 A header block that does not reference the dynamic table can use any value for Base Index; setting both Largest Reference and Base Index to zero is the most